Find us wherever you get your podcasts.

 (Right: Overdose Awareness Day in Everett, WA.
 Photo by Leah Nash.)

-Anna Boiko-Weyrauch (left) and Kyle Norris are the hosts and co-producers of “Finding Fixes,” an independent media project of InvestigateWest.
-Julia Drachman is the assistant producer.
+Anna Boiko-Weyrauch (left) is the host and producer of “Finding Fixes,” an independent media project of InvestigateWest.
+Kyle Norris (right) co-hosted and co-produced Season One.
+Nicolle Galteland is the assistant producer, and Julia Drachman was the assistant producer on Season One.
 Alisa Barba is the editor.
 Music by Jake Weholt.
 Leah Nash is our photographer.
 Help from Paul Kiefer.
 Joan Caine is our fairy godmother.

 Anna grew up in Seattle and is a reporter at Seattle NPR-affiliate station KUOW 94.9 FM.
 In 2010, she was a producer-in-residence at KEXP and launched a series of stories called, “Why Music Matters” which was nationally syndicated NPR’s All Things Considered.
 Finding Fixes is her passion project.

 Kyle is from Michigan and spent ten years as a host and reporter with Michigan Radio, the state’s largest NPR-affiliate.
 His stories are driven by deep insights into his characters’ motivations and personal struggles, and Norris is known for his conversational, expressive tone.